Evernorth/mongo-kafka-credential-provider/README.md

 ## Tests and Coverage

 - Unit tests can be located at ``com.evernorth.mongo.kafka.auth.AwsAssumeRoleCredentialProviderTests``
-- Jacoco plugin is used for code coverage
+- Jacoco plugin is used for code coverage.

 ## Dependencies